 Raw honey and commercial honey are usually not synonymous; raw honey is kept in its natural state, whereas commercial honey is virtually always highly processed.

 When it comes to honey, you get what you pay for.
-In other words, it’s no wonder commercially produced honey is easier on your wallet, as you’re not getting the benefits that raw honey has to offer — in fact, most commercial honey isn’t really much more than a syrupy alternative sweetener.
+In other words, it’s no wonder commercially produced honey is easier on the ol’ wallet.
+Simply put, we’re not getting the immense benefits that raw honey has to offer — in fact, most commercial honey isn’t really much more than another syrupy sweetener.

 How Does Honey Pasteurization Work?

-Unpasteurized honey isn’t like unpasteurized milk or juice; consuming unpasteurized honey isn’t a health risk (of course excluding the fact that you shouldn’t feed any kind of honey to infants under the age of one).
+The pasteurization process can bring varying degrees of harm to the honey.
+Unpasteurized honey isn’t like unpasteurized milk or juice.
+Consuming unpasteurized honey isn’t a health risk (of course, excluding the fact that you shouldn’t feed any kind of honey to infants under the age of one).

 The only reason some types of honey are pasteurized is to achieve a uniform color and texture and prevent possible fermentation or granulation (hardening).

 Regular honey is pasteurized by heating it to 160 degrees Fahrenheit and rapidly cooling it.
-Honey is extremely sensitive to heat, and this pasteurization process compromises the beneficial compounds within honey, including the ones that contribute to its ability to support wellness.
+Honey is extremely sensitive to heat.
+Thus, this pasteurization process compromises the beneficial nutrients within honey, including the ones that contribute to its ability to support wellness.

 Most honey is pasteurized to help extend shelf life and achieve what’s become its standardized appearance.

-For example, many commercial honey manufacturers actively dehydrate the honey they prematurely extract from the hive to speed up the overall process of honey production.
+For example, many commercial honey manufacturers actively dehydrate the honey they prematurely extract from the hive to speed up the overall process.

-When bees are left alone to work at their own pace, they work to dehydrate the honey as part of their natural process — not allowing the bees to work at their natural pace results in premature honey removal and unnatural beekeeping practices.
+When bees are left alone to work at their own pace, they work to dehydrate the honey as part of their natural process.
+In contrast, not allowing the bees to work at their natural pace results in premature honey removal and unnatural beekeeping practices.

-At Manukora, we believe in working with the bees, not against them, which is why we let the bees finish their dehydration process before we harvest — and which is why our Manuka honey is so rich, creamy, and decadent without the need for unneeded heat and processing.
+At Manukora, we believe in working with the bees, not against them, which is why we let the bees finish their dehydration process before we harvest — and which is why our Manuka honey is so rich, creamy, and decadent and made without heat or processing.

 What Makes Manuka Honey Rare?